katholt/reddog-nf/README.md

 * Other mixed sample detection methods?

+## Misc notes
+* I observed the pipeline to continue after exceeding maximum retries for a job
+    - occured on haemophilus dataset
+    - was not able to recreate on small test pipeline

 ## Items for further testing
 This is a list of processes/outputs that are yet to be closely tested
 * New allele matrix creation method